 Although grass is naturally resilient, cold winter temperatures put extra stress on plant roots.
 Cool-season grasses, common in Northern NJ lawns, usually turn brown and go dormant during the winter.
 With proper care and fertilization, they turn green again when spring arrives.
 Excessive winter foot traffic on your lawn will weaken your grass and make it harder for your lawn to recover in the spring.

-In addition to regular weekly lawn service, a professional lawn care company can provide perform other services to keep your property beautiful and healthy throughout the year.
+In addition to regular weekly lawn service, a professional lawn care company can perform other services to keep your property beautiful and healthy throughout the year.
 These services typically include:

 - Lawn renovations